offyerrocker/PingMenu/README.md

 # PD2-QuickChat
-Ping Menu for PAYDAY 2.
-Requires RadialMouseMenu.
+QuickChat radial mod for PAYDAY 2, to quickly send premade messages.
+Compatible with controllers.